LBertelson29/biol217/Day_6.md

 ## `Question`:
 ### How are Methanogenesis genes distributed across the genome?
+They are distributed across the entire genome, no clusters recognizable.

 1. Google COG Categories and select one you are interesed in.
 Create a new bin, find your Category in the Pangenome and add it to this selection.